Firpo Marberry: Career overview

-In Game 7 at Griffith Stadium, Marberry entered with two men on base and no one out in the 6th inning, leading 1–0.
-Although the Giants scored three times in the inning, two of the runs were unearned, and Marberry effectively shut the Giants down through top of the 8th, being pulled for a pinch hitter as the Senators tied the score in the bottom of the inning.
-Legendary Walter Johnson came in for the 9th inning, and redeemed himself after two losses in the Series by shutting out New York for four innings; the Senators scored in the bottom of the 12th to take what would be the only World Series title in Senators history.
+In Game 7 at Griffith Stadium, Marberry entered with two men on base and no one out in the sixth inning, leading 1–0.
+Although the Giants scored three times in the inning, two of the runs were unearned, and Marberry effectively shut the Giants down through top of the eighth, being pulled for a pinch hitter as the Senators tied the score in the bottom of the inning.
+Legendary Walter Johnson came in for the ninth inning, and redeemed himself after two losses in the Series by shutting out New York for four innings; the Senators scored in the bottom of the 12th to take what would be the only World Series title in Senators history.
 Marberry ended the Series with a 1.12 ERA in four games.

 Marberry again saved 15 games in 1925 to tie his own record as the Senators won their second consecutive pennant.
-But although he allowed no runs in 2 appearances, Washington dropped the Series to the Pittsburgh Pirates, again going seven games.
+But although he allowed no runs in two appearances, Washington dropped the Series to the Pittsburgh Pirates, again going seven games.
 Marberry had an excellent year in 1926, breaking his own record again with 22 saves and posting a 3.00 ERA, the lowest of his career (besides his brief 1923 season) in an era which strongly favored hitters.
 He also took over the major league record for career saves, with 52.
-After two subpar seasons, he came back in 1929 to again lead the American League with 11 saves, while also winning a career-high 19 to finish 4th in the AL.
+After two subpar seasons, he came back in 1929 to again lead the American League with 11 saves, while also winning a career-high 19 to finish fourth in the AL.

-Marberry was never a full-time starter, but was often considered one of the few great pitchers that could go back and forth from the bullpen to being a starter, since there were so few of his era.
+Marberry was never a full-time starter, but was often considered one of the few great pitchers who could go back and forth from the bullpen to being a starter, since there were so few of his era.
 In 1930 and 1931, Marberry was employed primarily as a starter, and posted an overall record of 31–9 for the two seasons.
-In 1931, showcasing his talents as both a starter (25 starts), and a reliever (20 appearances), he posted a 16–4 record with a 3.45 ERA (5th in the league) and 88 strikeouts.
-While he recorded 11 complete games and one shutout as a starter, he also had 7 saves, and finished 13th in MVP voting (Lefty Grove won the award).
+In 1931, showcasing his talents as both a starter (25 starts), and a reliever (20 appearances), he posted a 16–4 record with a 3.45 ERA (fifth in the league) and 88 strikeouts.
+While he recorded 11 complete games and one shutout as a starter, he also had seven saves, and finished 13th in MVP voting (Lefty Grove won the award).